10 principles of great 10 principles of great customer service

 Modern-day Customer Relation Management (CRM) systems enable businesses to stockpile lots of information about their customers.
 Not only their history of purchases and opened support tickets can be traced, but a ton of data from their social media accounts and other publications can be collected.
 This can be used to personalize the greeting emails and special offers, as people value most when the vendor spends time and effort to please them.

 The other side of the coin is acting as if the customer is always right… especially when they are not.
-The most notorious example of such attitude is the famous fable of Nordstrom tire return.
+The most notorious example of such attitude is the.
 As the story goes, a man walked into a Fairbanks store of a clothing and shoewear vendor and requested a refund for a couple of winter tires, because he was sure he bought them here.
 Despite the fact that the brand did not sell tires at any point of its history, the return was paid by the clerk.
 The story has received ample coverage by the press and media and greatly improved the public opinion regarding Nordstrom.

 The brand’s real refund policies cannot justify turning it into a dump for unused items sold by other vendors, of course.
 However, if the refund item is clearly of Nordstrom stock, the refund is paid without requests for any ID’s, cheques, sales slips or other proofs that the sale took place in this particular store.
 Such an attitude helps win the hearts of the customers and turn them into active advocates of the brand — and it can easily be applied to the IT services industry.